kbrk/js-basics/README.md

 Functions that have access to the outer function's scope even after the outer function has finished execuing.
 They are useful for encapsulating private data.

 https://codefinity.com/blog/Top-50-Must-Know-JavaScript-Interview-Questions

+# Event Loop

+A mechanism that allows JS handle asyncronous operations like setTimeout or fetching data without a service interruption.
+To do this, JS puts a callback function in a queue for every event.

+# Call Stack

+When a function is called it is added to a Call Stack and when the function is done it is removed from the stack.

+# WebAPI

+Set of functionalities for web browsers or web servers such as timer, fetcha api, ui events, DOM manupilations, push notification, web sockets and so on.

+# Task Queue

+Stores callbacks for asynchronous operations that are ready to be executed.
+The callbacks are sent to the call stack using the FIFO principle.